 - Swimming Australia's National Officiating Accreditation Program (NOAP)

 - Check Starter

 - Automatic Officiating Equipment (AOE) Operator

 All Technical Officials in Australia are now being trained and assessed under the guidelines of Swimming Australia's National Officiating Program.
 Training and assessing is conducted through competency based modules similar to workplace competency courses.

 Technical Official Positions on the pool deck:

-For further information on the Swimming Australia National Accreditation Program visit the Swimming Australia website or read the NOAP Guide on this page under Training Resources/For Technical Officials.
+For further information on the Swimming Australia National Accreditation Program read the NOAP Guides on this page.